COVID-19: Institutions Respond and Act

 eAIR caught up with eight higher education professionals who are data experts.
 See what they and their institutions are doing to address the issues created by COVID-19, and how they are persevering in this unprecedented time.

-Thanks to Eddie Bolden, Associate Director, Institutional Research, Case Western Reserve University; Steve Graunke, Director of Institutional Research and Assessment, IUPUI; Erika Hill, Associate Director, Data Collection and Assessment Support, Utah Valley University; Michael Johnston, Executive Director, Institutional Research, Pensacola State College; Erik Lovik, Director of Institutional Research, Radford University; Nic Richmond, Assistant Vice Chancellor, Planning and Institutional Research, Pima Community College; Suzanne Simpson, Director of Institutional Research & Assessment, University of Alabama in Huntsville; and Justin Rose, Director of Institutional Effectiveness, Southeastern University for their outstanding contributions to this article.
+Thanks to Eddie Bolden, Associate Director, Institutional Research, Case Western Reserve University; Steve Graunke, Director of Institutional Research and Assessment, IUPUI; Erika Hill, Associate Director, Data Collection and Assessment Support, Utah Valley University; Michael Johnston, Executive Director, Institutional Research, Pensacola State College; Eric Lovik, Director of Institutional Research, Radford University; Nic Richmond, Assistant Vice Chancellor, Planning and Institutional Research, Pima Community College; Suzanne Simpson, Director of Institutional Research & Assessment, University of Alabama in Huntsville; and Justin Rose, Director of Institutional Effectiveness, Southeastern University for their outstanding contributions to this article.

 eAIR: What, if any, impact is COVID-19 having on your work and the work your office is currently doing?